 The Interstate Driver’s License Compact only requires a few elements to be enforced in your home state.
 The criteria vary by location, but the principles are largely the same.
 In short, the requirements for a DWI conviction to be enforced in Louisiana and the other participating states are:

-Thus, consulting an attorney following an out of state DUI arrest is a critical step to protecting your rights.
+Protect your rights by consulting an attorney following an out of state DUI arrest.
 You need to understand the procedure following the arrest as well as how the consequences of a conviction will directly impact your life.
-Our top DWI attorneys, James Bates and Robert McMillin, will explain the laws to you and will advise you on how your case should proceed.
+Our DWI attorneys, James Bates and Robert McMillin, will explain the laws to you and will advise you on how your case should proceed.

 Call 985-643-0316 if you were arrested for DWI in any of the following parishes: